Insights

 AI-driven process

 At the moment, one of the most time-intensive parts of influencer marketing is influencer discovery and vetting.
-AI will make these processes much faster using such functions like:
+AI makes these processes much faster using such functions like:

 • Image and video recognition